ataricoder/www/projects/test_3.md

 ---
-priority: "1"
+priority: "3"
-title: "Stripe"
+title: "Cash App"
-subtitle: "Web Application"
+subtitle: "Web Platform"
 description: "Millions of companies of all sizes—from startups to Fortune 500s—use Stripe’s software and APIs to accept payments, send payouts, and manage their businesses online."
 image: /stripe_sample.png
 mobile: false